fkie-cad/bountyhunter/docs/basic/planning.md

 Bounty Hunter utilizes links between abilities and their reward values to predict future rewards for all abilities.
 To achieve the defined goal, it iteratively chooses the ability with the highest future reward without unmet requirements.
 Rewards are assigned in two ways: (1) abilities defined as goals get a high reward automatically, and (2) users can set custom rewards for specific abilities.
-Bounty Hunter uses a discount model to calculate future rewards for attack abilities, adding the ability’s reward to the best discounted rewards of the following abilities.
+Bounty Hunter uses a finite-horizon discount model to calculate future rewards for abilities, adding the ability’s reward to the best discounted rewards of the following abilities.
 The discount factor `g` reduces the importance of rewards further down the sequence, with a set maximum depth `d` for consideration.

 The future reward calculation is performed in the same way as in Caldera's Look-Ahead Planner.
 The formula for the future reward calculation is: `f(a,d) = r(a) × g^d + max(f(a.following, d+1))`, with the parameters:
 - `r(a)`: reward of ability `a`
 - `g`: discount factor